Computation of Miura surfaces with gradient Dirichlet boundary conditions: Continuous equations

 where

-and the subscripts $x$ and $y$ stand respectively for $\partial_x$ and $\partial_y$. \eqref{eq:min surface eq} is a nonlinear elliptic equation that describes the fact that the in-plane and out-of-plane Poisson ratios for the bending mode of the Miura fold are equal, see \cite{schenk2013geometry,wei2013geometric}. \eqref{eq:microstructure} and \eqref{eq:local basis} are equality constraints that stem from the kinematics of the bending mode of the Miura ori, see \cite{lebee2018fitting}.
-Finally, \eqref{eq:ineq constraint} is enforced to prevent the metric tensor of the surface $\varphi(\Omega)$ from being singular, see \cite{lebee2018fitting}.
+and the subscripts $x$ and $y$ stand respectively for $\partial_x$ and $\partial_y$. \eqref{eq:min surface eq} is a nonlinear elliptic equation that describes the fact that the in-plane and out-of-plane Poisson ratios for the bending mode of the Miura fold are equal, see \cite{schenk2013geometry,wei2013geometric}. \eqref{eq:microstructure} and \eqref{eq:local basis} are equality constraints that stem from the description of the metric tensor of a Miura surface, see \cite{lebee2018fitting}.
+Finally, \eqref{eq:ineq constraint} is enforced to prevent the metric tensor of the surface $\varphi(\Omega)$ from being singular.
 In practice, that means that, locally, when the bounds are reached, the pattern is fully folded or fully unfolded.
 Note that the constraint $1 < |\varphi_y|^2$ in \eqref{eq:ineq constraint} is particularly challenging as it is non-convex.

-\cite{marazzato} proved that there exists solutions to \eqref{eq:min surface eq} but it also showed that some solutions of \eqref{eq:min surface eq} do not verify the constraints \eqref{eq:microstructure}-\eqref{eq:ineq constraint}.
+The paper \cite{marazzato} proved that there exists solutions to \eqref{eq:min surface eq} but it also showed that some solutions of \eqref{eq:min surface eq} do not verify the constraints \eqref{eq:microstructure}-\eqref{eq:ineq constraint}.
 As stated in \cite{lebee2018fitting}, these constraints are necessary to construct a Miura surface.
-The main result of this paper is Theorem \ref{th:general} which proves the existence of solutions to \eqref{eq:strong form equations} under appropriate boundary conditions described in the following.
+The main result of this paper is Theorem \ref{th:general} which proves the existence of solutions to \eqref{eq:strong form equations} under some hypothesis and appropriate boundary conditions described in the following.